nickpoison/astsa/README.md

 I won't always push the latest version of the package to CRAN because sometimes it's a pain working with those people.</s> It looks like CRAN package processing is completely automated now...
 YES!
 We'll no longer be subjected to the whims of some CRANks.
 I might start updating the package on CRAN more often now, but the latest working version of the package will always be here.

-* Version 1.10 on GitHub and CRAN
+* Versions 1.10+ on GitHub and CRAN
 * See the [News](https://github.com/nickpoison/astsa/blob/master/NEWS.md) for further details about the state of the package and the changelog.